 3. Poor dental health can affect their cognitive development

-It might sound surprising at first, but poor dental hygiene can actually affect kids’ cognitive development.
-When your child’s poor dental hygiene is left unchecked, it can lead to toothache and other oral infections that will result in frequent school absences.
+It might sound surprising at first, but poor dental hygiene can actually affect kids’ When your child’s poor dental hygiene is left unchecked, it can lead to toothache and other oral infections that will result in frequent school absences.
 As a result, it directly affects their learning and development at school.

 4. It can help prevent chronic medical conditions